pixelartexchange/artbase.sandbox.vol3/README.md

 # Programming Bits, Bytes 'n' Blocks Step-by-Step Book / Guide

-_Let's start with the tree types of strings, that is, bytes, (string) buffers, and (frozen) strings, ..._
+_Let's start with the three types of strings, that is, bytes, (string) buffers, and (frozen) strings, ..._

 ## Byte vs. Character